Planting To Attract Deer and Other Game To Your Hunting Property

 Short of the urge to reproduce, the instinct for an animal to keep itself fed is the most powerful, so planting a food plot on your hunting property is a sure-fire way to increase your chances of bagging some game this hunting season.
 It is, however, slightly more complicated than just sprinkling some seeds on the ground.
-There are different types of garden plants you can buy that will best attract a given animal.
+You can buy different types of garden plants that will best attract a given animal.
 The place in which you plant is equally critical to your success.
 As a landowner, you should never forget that food plots are an addition, too, not a substitution for; responsible land management practices to maintain the game animal population over a large area.
 Food plots will only serve to lure games to a particular area for a short amount of time.

 When in the planning stages of creating a food plot, the two most important things to consider are the type(s) of the game you intend to hunt and the place you plan to put it.

-As far as other game animals go, pick plants to suit them as well.
-Ideally, it would help if you had a mixture of low-lying brush, shrubs, and trees to best attract the most significant number of different animals.
+As far as other game animals go, pick plants to suit them.
+Ideally, it would help if you had a mixture of low-lying brush, shrubs, and trees to attract the most significant number of different animals.
 The specific plants to buy are very hard to recommend given the vastly different climates that this can take place.
 A good rule of thumb is that the best plants for animals to forage from are the ones that already exist in your area naturally.
 They should also be hardy and ideally require little maintenance.

 Source on Planting to Attract Deer and Other Game to your Garden Areas